-Data statement

-De-identified trial results data will be available upon reasonable request for non-commercial use up to 5 years after the publication of the trial findings.
-The available data will include (but is not limited to) deidentified individual participant data, the study protocol, the Statistical Analysis Plan (SAP), informed consent forms, and analytic codes used.
+Data availability statement Data are available on reasonable request.
+Deidentified trial results data will be available on reasonable request for noncommercial use up to 5 years after the publication of the trial findings.
+The available data will include (but is not limited to) deidentified individual participant data, the study protocol, the Statistical Analysis Plan (SAP), informed consent forms and analytic codes used.
 Requests for access will be reviewed by a designated data access committee to ensure they are for non-commercial, scientific purposes and that requesters agree to abide by data protection protocols.
-Data sharing agreements will be required.
-Please note that the data sharing plan outlined in the trial registration is outdated and cannot be changed.
+Data-sharing agreements will be required.
+Please note that the data-sharing plan outlined in the trial registration is outdated and cannot be changed.